-• Sections of the ACA import human rights language into the CTA.
+- Sections of the ACA import human rights language into the CTA.
 For example the CTA uses the term undue obstacle when referring to accessible transportation issues.
-Sections of the ACA replace undue obstacle with undue barrier throughout the CTA.21 Undue barrier is more reflective of the human rights language, undue hardship;

-- The remedies that would be available under the CTA are more robust • because of the changes made by the ACA.22 These new remedies reflect the remedies available under the Canadian Human Rights Commission and Tribunal process23 and the remedies available to a complainant filing a complaint with the Accessibility Commissioner24; - Section 120 limits the application of accessibility regulations under the ACA to transportation carriers; and - Section 122(1) directs the Accessibility Commissioner, the CTA, the CRTC, the Canadian Human Rights Commission and the Federal Public Service Labour Relations Board to collaborate and coordinate in order to refer complaints to the appropriate authority.
+Sections of the ACA replace undue obstacle with undue barrier throughout the CTA.21 Undue barrier is more reflective of the barrier removal approach embraced by the ACA. - The remedies that would be available under the CTA are more robust because of the changes made by the ACA.22 These new remedies reflect the remedies available under the Canadian Human Rights Commission and Tribunal process23 and the remedies available to a complainant filing a complaint with the Accessibility Commissioner24; - Section 120 limits the application of accessibility regulations under the ACA to transportation carriers; and - Section 122(1) directs the Accessibility Commissioner, the CTA, the CRTC, the Canadian Human Rights Commission and the Federal Public Service Labour Relations Board to collaborate and coordinate in order to refer complaints to the appropriate authority.

 Under current law, the CTA is limited in the remedies it can award for complaints brought before it.
-Section 172(3) of the Canada Transportation Act empowers the CTA to order a respondent to take corrective measures to remove an undue obstacle and/or repay the complainant any expense incurred because of the undue obstacle.
+Section 172(3) of the Canada Transportation Act empowers the CTA